 Hike on adventurous jungle trails through Windsor Nature Park before heading on to the high suspension bridge of the MacRitchie TreeTop Walk.
 Continue along muddy Rifle Range Link & Road to reach the scenic Pipe Track and Bukit Timah before ending at Beauty World MRT Station.
 Note – the Treetop Walk is closed on Mondays.

 This hike starts from Windsor Nature Park.
 There is no nearby MRT station but there is a convenient bus stop near the entrance served by many buses.
 The hike ends at Beauty World MRT station, on the blue Downtown Line.
 If you want to end where you started, after finishing the MacRitchie TreeTop walk you can retrace your steps back to Windsor Nature Reserve for a slightly shorter hike of 7.5 km.

 Tips for Windsor Nature Park & MacRitchie TreeTop Walk

-- MacRitchie TreeTop Walk is open daily from 8:30-5pm on weekends and 9 am-5 pm Tue-Fri.
+- MacRitchie TreeTop Walk is open from 8:30-5 pm on weekends and 9 am-5 pm Tue-Fri.
 The TreeTop Walk is closed on Mondays.